 Red-Tailed Black Shark

-Unconfirmed although other members of the genus tend to be found in rivers and streams and are known to move into seasonally-inundated floodplains or forested areas during the wet season.
+Other members of the genus tend to be found in flowing rivers and streams and are known to move into temporally-inundated floodplains or forested areas during the wet season.
 It is these migratory patterns that are thought to have been disrupted by human development.

 Maximum Standard Length